 Copper objects come up a treat when cleaned with baking soda or baking powder.
 Of course, it is not enough to simply sprinkle the powder on your pot or pan.
 You will need to make a paste by adding a dash of lemon (vinegar works too) and some water.
 When applied to your copper pot, it will start foaming – this will dissolve discolouration, dirt, and oxidation.
 After cleaning, rinse the copper pot thoroughly with warm water, wipe it dry with a soft cloth and polish it.

 We bet you didn’t think you could clean copper with something from your fireplace, but you can!
 Wood ash can clean copper pans and pots, but it’s best to sieve the ashes beforehand so that there are no small stones or sand left that might scratch the copper.
 Put some ash on a soft cloth and rub your copper pots and pans vigorously with it.
 Then wash, dry, and polish.

 Newspaper or the pages of old books are also suitable for cleaning copper.
 Crumple up the paper and start rubbing it on the copper.
 Is the paper already slightly yellowed?
 Great!
 Because this method works best with relatively porous paper, preferably printed with black ink.
 Magazine paper is too smooth and therefore isn’t the best idea.

 Good to know

 It’s best to use vintage copper cups for decoration since most of them don’t have a protective coating and can easily be damaged.
-If you do want to drink out of them, never fill them with acidic drinks such as wine.
-Acid can react with the copper and cause allergies or other health problems.
+If you want to drink out of them, never fill them with acidic drinks such as wine.
+Acid can react with copper and cause allergies or other health problems.